 The macula is the small central area of your retina where the light entering your eye is focused.
 The retina is made up of cells called photoreceptors which are cells that are sensitive to light.

 The macula is a specialised area that contains a high concentration of photoreceptor cells called cone cells.
 Cone cells work best in bright light and allow you to see fine detail for activities such as reading and watching television, as well as seeing colour.
 Therefore, the macula is very important and is responsible for:

 - what you see straight in front of you

-- and your ability to appreciate colour.
+- your ability to appreciate colour.

 How does Stargardt disease affect your sight?

 Stargardt disease is sometimes called a juvenile macular dystrophy as it can first appear in childhood.
 However Startgardt disease can also begin later in adulthood.